 In the meantime, many borrowers could feel the effects.
 In fact, the news site Politico estimated that the allegedly misreported credit information may have affected 4.8 million federal loan borrowers.

-Given the unprecedented federal loan payment relief passed in the CARES Act, it’s expected that there would be hiccups in implementation.
+Given the unprecedented federal loan payment relief, it’s expected that there would be hiccups in implementation.
 Issues around eligibility for government coronavirus relief have left out many federal borrowers.
 And in a separate problem, thousands of borrowers in default have reportedly seen their wages garnished despite the government’s halt to this practice during the pandemic.

 So it seems that credit reporting snafus are just the latest problem to arise, and like the others, it may take some time to fix.